vformi/PLC.Commissioning.Lib.Siemens.Webserver/README.md

+# PLC.Commissioning.Lib.Siemens.Webserver
+Webserver API that utilizes [S7.Webserver.API](https://github.com/siemens/simatic-s7-webserver-api).
+Used for standard read/write operations.

+> **Note**: This repository is a submodule of the main [PLC.Commissioning.Lib](https://github.com/vformi/PLC.Commissioning.Lib) project.
+It is intended to be used as part of the main project.
+But it can also be used independently

-# dt.PLC.Commissioning.Lib.Siemens.Webserver
+# Supported languages
-Webserver module that can be also used as a standalone library
+- .NET Standard 2.0

 # Example usage:
 ```csharp